-In 2016, Mr. O’Connor was invited to join the Claims and Litigation Management Alliance (“CLM”) in which he remains an active participant.
-Mr. O’Connor is also an active member of the Defense Research Institute’s Retail & Hospitality, Employment Law, and Construction Law Committees.
+In 2016, Kevin was invited to join the Claims and Litigation Management Alliance (“CLM”) in which he remains an active participant.
+Kevin is also an active member of the Defense Research Institute’s Retail & Hospitality, Employment Law, and Construction Law Committees.
 He is a frequent lecturer on employment and construction law issues and has published numerous articles in those areas.

 State of New Jersey

 State of New York

 United States Court of Appeals for the Second Circuit

 United States Court of Appeals for the Third Circuit

 United States District for the District of New Jersey

 United States District Court for the Southern District of New York

 United States District Court for the Eastern District of New York